6 best drinks for diabetics

 2. Fruit smoothies

 Pop some strawberries, blackberries, bananas, and ice in a blender, or choose another combination you prefer.
-This healthy option will have less than half the carbs in a high street smoothie, and it will keep those hunger cravings away.
+This healthy option will have less than half the carbs in a smoothie you would buy in a store, and it will keep those hunger cravings away.

 3. Hot chocolate